security-assignments/security-assignments.github.io/_labs/lab_web_privacy_and_anonymity.md

 For this section of the lab, you'll configure Firefox on your laptop to block and examine web trackers of various kinds.

-1. Watch this [one-minute video](https://www.youtube.com/watch?v=dKmoubR-nVg) about the new privacy protections in Firefox 70.
+1. Watch this [one-minute video](https://www.youtube.com/watch?v=dKmoubR-nVg) about privacy protections in Firefox.
 2. Download the [latest version of Firefox](https://www.mozilla.org/en-US/firefox/new/).
 If you already have Firefox installed on your laptop, check to see that you have Firefox 70 or later installed.
 * On a Mac, go to the Firefox menu and select "About Firefox."
 * On Windows, go to the "Help" menu and select "About Firefox."